DavidAce/CMakeTemplate/README.md

 # CMake Templates
 A collecion of templates for building C++17 projects using **modern** CMake.

-Different templates can be found in the branches of this repository.

 ## Features
 All these templates have a basic set of features in common: